Queen’s Law announces new graduate diploma program to train prospective immigration and citizenship consultants

 “Immigration and refugee applicants are among the most vulnerable consumers of Canadian legal services,” says Sharry Aiken, a Queen’s Law professor and Academic Director of this new program.
 “Their first language may not be English or French; they may not be familiar with our legal system.
 It’s crucial that those helping them are qualified, trained, and rigorously assessed.”

-“We are in a unique position to develop and design this program, building on the success of our two existing online programs, the undergraduate Certificate in Law and the Graduate Diploma in Legal Services Management,” says Dean Bill Flanagan.
+“We are in a unique position to develop and design this program, building on the success of our two existing online programs, the undergraduate Certificate in Law and the Graduate Diploma in Legal Services Management,” says Dean Mark Walters.
 “This is a historic moment for the law school, placing Queen’s Law as an international leader in online legal education.
 Traditionally, law schools have focused primarily on training lawyers.
-At Queen’s Law we have taken the lead in thinking broadly about what legal education can be, from offering a range of courses in law to undergraduate students to developing a graduate level program to train legal professionals in key business skills.
+At Queen’s Law, we have taken the lead in thinking broadly about what legal education can be, from offering a range of courses in law to undergraduate students to developing a graduate-level program to train legal professionals in key business skills.
 Our new Graduate Diploma in Immigration and Citizenship Law is a natural extension, putting Queen’s Law at the forefront of innovation at Canadian law schools.”

 “We’re making a major contribution to the quality of services and representation in this area,” Professor Aiken says.
 “The federal government has expressed concerns about the quality of current services, which our program directly addresses.”

-With an anticipated intake of about 500 students a year, the Graduate Diploma in Immigration and Citizenship Law will be a 66-week program, currently planned as nine courses covering everything from the foundations of Canadian immigration law to ethics and professional responsibility, along with best practices for managing an immigration/citizenship consulting business.
+With an eventual anticipated intake of about 500 students a year, the Graduate Diploma in Immigration and Citizenship Law will be a one year program (or two years on a part-time basis), currently planned as nine courses covering everything from the foundations of Canadian immigration law to ethics and professional responsibility, along with best practices for managing an immigration/citizenship consulting business.
 Entry to this new program will require an undergraduate degree (or equivalent) and a high level of English language proficiency.